-Assessing people's needs and choices; delivering care in line with standards, guidance and the law

-- •People's preferences and care needs had been recorded in detail and those who used the service and their families were given the opportunity to be involved in the care planning process. - •The manager considered protected characteristics under the Equality Act.
+Assessing people's needs and choices; delivering care in line with standards, guidance and the law • People's preferences and care needs had been recorded in detail and those who used the service and their families were given the opportunity to be involved in the care planning process.

+• The manager considered protected characteristics under the Equality Act.
 For example, they asked people about any religious or cultural needs they had so that they could plan for those needs to be addressed.
+Staff were aware of equality and diversity issues.

+• A relative told us told us, "The staff know how to prepare African food for her, as it's her favourite."

-Staff were aware of equality and diversity issues. - One person told us "I like to attend some events at the synagogue, staff always take me whenever I want." - •The manager told us that they kept up to date with good practice in many ways, including attending meetings and reading numerous publications.
+• The manager told us that they kept up to date with good practice in many ways, including attending meetings and reading numerous publications.
 This ensured that staff delivered care in line with all relevant guidelines.